CHIPS NOT DEAD (YET)

 find /mnt

 The patches from Chris Morgan are for U-Boot v2022.01.
 For simplicity, we are going to switch to that version as it allows us to use the unmodified patches.
-So let's create a new Buildroot configuration, in which we tell Buildroot to use U-Boot v2022.01, a custom U-Boot config file and define the directory for custom U-Boot patches:
+So let's update the Buildroot configuration to use U-Boot v2022.01 and a custom U-Boot config files:

 export UBOOT_VER=2022.01